Skip to main content

 """

-Simple example operator that attaches a dataset event to a dataset alias.
+Simple example operator that attaches an asset event to an asset alias.

-:param my_bucket_name: (str) The name of the bucket to use in the dataset URI.
+:param my_bucket_name: (str) The name of the bucket to use in the asset name.

 """